qbead/qbeadWebsite/content/book/animation2.md

 draw the pattern you desire,
 and translate it into an expression of code and math that implements it.
 However, that much freedom can be daunting at first.
-Here we will start by modifying the animation that you created in the [intro adventure on animation](/animation).
+Here we will start by modifying the animation that you created in the [Intro to Animation adventure](/animation).
 Then we will present some additional sketches that allow you to create animations with changing colors and where you can control each LED separately.
 We invite you upload these sketches from `Examples → SpinWearables → Animations_and_Patterns` to see what they do on your SpinWheel and then experiment with modifying them.

 ### Smoother pulsing

-You may have noticed that the brightness of the LEDs in the [sketch we present in the intro to animation](/codedoc/examples/Animations_and_Patterns/Simple_Blink) was abruptly cut off.
+You may have noticed that the brightness of the LEDs in the [sketch we present in the Intro to Animation adventure](/codedoc/examples/Animations_and_Patterns/Simple_Blink) was abruptly cut off.
 Wouldn't it be prettier if we gently turned off the LEDs, similarly to how gently we are ramping them up?
 We can implement this by writing a function that first goes up and then slowly goes back down.
 We have already written such a function for you to use